House set to take up $1.9 trillion stimulus, putting Biden on track to sign this week

 Senate passes Biden’s $1.9 trillion coronavirus relief bill after voting overnight on amendments, sends measure back to House

-Not a single Republican voted for the bill, including an earlier version that cleared the House in February, nor the one passed by the Senate on Saturday.
+Not a single Republican voted for the $1.9 trillion stimulus -- either the earlier version that cleared the House in February, nor the one passed by the Senate on Saturday.
 To woo centrist Democratic lawmakers, the party’s Senate leaders proffered some late changes that removed from the House-passed version an increase to the federal minimum wage, while lessening the amount of enhanced weekly benefits for workers still collecting unemployment.

 The alterations initially appeared to frustrate more left-leaning lawmakers in the Democratic caucus, creating the potential for friction in the House, where Democrats only have five votes to spare.
 But progressive leaders appeared to bless the measure anyway, with Rep. Pramila Jayapal (D-Wash.), the chief of the Congressional Progressive Caucus, saying in a statement Saturday it is “exactly what economists say is needed to jump-start our economy and the labor market.”